 Great news ROUVY family!
 The Workout feature you have been waiting for is now available on the ROUVY app for all platforms.
 This is very interesting news right!

 Let’s get started.
 At first, you need to log in to the app with your ROUVY credentials ( email address and password).
-You need to select your sport, it can be either cycling or running.
-Select cycling, choose the bike you wish to use.
-Below are images that will guide you through.

 You will get to the cycling dashboard.
 On the main screen for the cycling section, you need to click on the Workouts button at the bottom right corner.
 See the image below.

 After clicking the workout button, you will land on the workout dashboard.
 There you will see different types of workouts.
 First are recommended workouts.
 Below are folders with different types of workouts.

 - ROUVY guides - workouts that we created to improve the individual skills

 - FTP tests - workouts to find out what is your FTP

 - TrainingPeaks - TrainingPeaks training of the day

 - Hunter Allen - workouts from the cycling coach

 - Easy - warm-ups and recovery rides